-The Inspire 1 has LED flight indicators beneath each of its four rotor arms.
-The LEDs on the arms as well as one on the battery, illuminate to indicate the status of the flight control system and alert the PIC of any possible issues.
-Such highly advanced capabilities will ensure that the SUASs can be safely operated and "not create a hazard to users of the national airspace system or the public."
+The Phantom has LED flight indicators beneath each of its four rotor arms.
+The LEDs illuminate to indicate the status of the flight control system and alert the PIC of any possible issues.

+Such highly advanced capabilities will ensure that the Phantom can be safely operated and "not create a hazard to users of the national airspace system or the public."